Aephir/HomeAssistantConfig/README.md

 **Notable Other**
 * I (finally) started using [Tasker](http://tasker.dinglisch.net/) again.
 The nudge I needed was my doorbell, that has a huge delay if using purely home assistant.
 I use it with the [RESTask](https://play.google.com/store/apps/details?id=com.freehaha.restask&hl=en) plugin, in able to use the new long-lived access tokens instead of api password.
+* Kustom (KWGT) to make widgets on my phone that can control anything from Home Assistant (and receive info from Home Assistant)

 **Planned future software:**
 * Samba in Docker?